Get Answers To Your Tax Questions

 Finding answers to your tax questions is now less taxing.

-My child is a dependent attending college.
-She received Social Security benefits half the year until she graduated from high school.
-How do I report her Social Security benefits?
+My child is a dependent receiving Social Security benefits.
+How do I report these benefits?

 You aren’t taxed on your child's Social Security benefits.
 Since your child is the person with the legal right to receive the benefits, they’re only taxable to her.
+These benefits are reported on her return if she files a return.
 This is true even if the benefits are deposited in your account.

 Your child's Social Security benefits are tax-free as long as her provisional income is less than the base amount.
 The base amount is $25,000 for a single person.
 Provisional income is the total of: